csd81/LP/0tutorial/chapters/xx05a.md

 param Requirement {n in Nutrients}, >=0, default 0;
 ```

-Now that all the data are defined as sets and variables, we must identify our freedom of choice.
+Now that all data are defined as sets and variables, we must identify our freedom of choice.
 The **amounts of each food used** are clearly under our decision.
-If we know these amounts, we can easily calculate the total cost and nutrient contents, so we can determine whether the diet is healthy and, if so, how much it costs.
-This means we should define a variable denoting **food consumption** for each food type separately, and no more variables are needed in the model.
+If we know these amounts, we can easily calculate total cost and nutrient contents, determining if the diet is healthy and how much it costs.
+This means we should define a variable denoting **food consumption** for each food type, and no other variables are needed.

 We introduce a variable named `eaten` to denote the amount of each food included in the diet.
-This variable is obviously nonnegative and is indexed over the set of food types.
-We also introduce the auxiliary variable `total_costs` so that it can be printed out more easily.
-We could define bounds for the auxiliary variable, but it is unnecessary as its value will be exactly calculated by a constraint.
+This variable is nonnegative and indexed over the set of food types.
+We also introduce the auxiliary variable `total_costs` so it can be printed more easily.

 ```
 var eaten {f in FoodTypes}, >=0;
 var total_costs;
 ```

-There is one significant factor in our model that restricts which diets are acceptable: the **total nutritional content**.
+There is one significant factor restricting which diets are acceptable: the **total nutritional content**.
 This translates into a constraint for each nutrient.
-The total amount contained in the selected diet must be summed up, and this total must be **no less than** the minimal requirement for that particular nutrient.
+The total amount contained in the selected diet must be summed up, and this total must be **no less than** the minimal requirement for that nutrient.

-Additionally, there is another constraint for calculating the auxiliary variable denoting the total food costs.
+Additionally, there is another constraint for calculating the auxiliary variable denoting total food costs.

 ```
 s.t.
 Nutrient_Requirements {n in Nutrients}: